Anaphylaxis in the Skies – without your auto-injector

 From the Spring 2010 edition of Allergic Living magazine.

-Of particular concern to researchers from the University of Michigan division of allergy & clinical immunology and the Food Allergy & Anaphylaxis Network was that only 10 per cent of survey participants who had an in-flight reaction used an epinephrine auto-injector to treat symptoms.
+Of particular concern to researchers from the University of Michigan division of allergy & clinical immunology and the Food Allergy & Anaphylaxis Network (now FARE) was that only 10 per cent of survey participants who had an in-flight reaction used an epinephrine auto-injector to treat symptoms.
 (Most opted for antihistamines, which allergists don’t consider adequate for anaphylaxis.)

 “These symptoms are not just – ‘I’m getting a little itchy, I’m getting hives, my mouth is itchy’.
 These are people having hives, vomiting, diarrhea, wheezing,” allergist Dr. Matthew Greenhawt, co-author of the study, told Allergic Living.
 As well, few of these passengers informed the flight crew that there was a reaction in progress.